ferozem/how-things-work/README.md

    ```
 4. In your GitHub repository settings, enable GitHub Pages and select the `gh-pages` branch as the source.

 After the branch is published, GitHub Pages will serve the static client.
-Configure your frontend to call the URL where the Express server is hosted.
+Set the `VITE_API_BASE_URL` environment variable in the frontend build to the URL where the Express server is hosted so API requests resolve correctly.

 ### Fixing Routing on GitHub Pages